pablorotten/vite-react-tailwind/Learning-React.md

 - File has same name as **Component**
 - **Components** are under `src/components` folder.
 You can add as many subfolder as you want but remember to adapt the paths
-- Export the component to make them accesible for other components
+- Export the component to make them accessible for other components
 ```tsx
 // In src/components/YourComponent.tsx
 import reactLogo from "../assets/react.svg"; // adapt url to ../assets